Symmetric resonance based integrators and forest formulae: Numerical Experiments

+To begin with, we can consider the momentum, which is a quadratic first integral in the flow.
 Seeing as the Strang splitting is a symplectic integrator we expect the momentum to be preserved to machine precision for $C^{\infty}$ solutions which is indeed observed in Figure~\ref{fig:KdV_momentum_Cinfy_solutions}.
 Note in \cite{MS22} it was actually shown that the method \eqref{schemeKdV1} is symplectic and preserves the momentum exactly, which explains the preservation of momentum to machine accuracy in that same graph.
 On the other hand, for low-regularity data we see in Figure~\ref{fig:KdV_momentum_H5_solutions} that this preservation is lost in the Strang splitting for rougher data, but that the symmetric scheme \eqref{schemeKdV1} is able to deal with rough solutions as well.

+In addition to this favourable long-time behaviour, in Figures~\ref{fig:KdV_low_regularity_convergence_plots}\&\ref{fig:KdV_high_regularity_convergence_plots} we observe the excellent low-regularity convergence properties of our method.
+For this example all reference values were computed with $M=2^{14}$ Fourier modes and a time step $\tau=10^{-6}$ with the second order method from \cite{BS}.
+The classical Strang splitting suffers in this case from a CFL condition, which requires $\tau\lesssim 1/M$ in order to resolve the Burgers nonlinearity, as a result we chose to include numerical results with only a small number of Fourier modes, since the classical integrator was found to be unstable whenever the aforementioned CFL condition is not satisfied.
+Perhaps somewhat surprisingly we see that in practice the integrator \eqref{schemeKdV1} appears to converge even faster than the method introduced by Bruned \& Schratz for solutions in $H^3$, this was also observed in \cite{MS22}.

 \endappendix